Joseph ben Abraham: Influence on Karaism

-Joseph discussed only the general questions of monotheism, which are the common ground of both Jews and Muslims, and carefully avoided those on which Jews and Muslims are divided, as, for instance, the question whether the Mosaic law has been abrogated.
+Joseph discussed only the general questions of monotheism, which are the common ground of both Jews and Muslims, and carefully avoided those on which Jews and Muslims are divided, as, for instance, the question whether the 613 Commandments has been abrogated.
 The value of his works lies only in the information they furnish concerning the Kalam of the Mu'tazili.
-It is probable that in representing the Karaite theologians as Mutakallamin (Moreh, lxxi), Maimonides alluded to Joseph.
+It is probable that in representing the Karaite theologians (mutakallimin, in Moreh, lxxi), Maimonides alluded to Joseph.